-Both pre-myeloma (SPB, MGUS, SMM) and full multiple myeloma (stage I,II,III) are rare, complicated blood cancers.
-At the time of my diagnoses, diagnostic testing was not what it has become today.
-There were many fewer chemotherapy regimens than there are now.
-Many oncologists specialize in the treatment of multiple myeloma.
+Pre-myeloma (SPB, MGUS, SMM) is a rare blood disorder.
+Full multiple myeloma (stage I,II,III) is a rare, incurable blood cancer.
+At the time of my diagnoses, diagnostic testing was not as thorough as it has become today.
+There were many fewer chemotherapy regimens specific to myeloma than there are now.
+Many oncologists today specialize in the treatment of multiple myeloma.

 When I reached end-stage myeloma, my oncologist told me “there is nothing more we can do for you.”

 Dr. Rassiga actually did me a favor.
-By kicking me out the door, she forced me to stop relying on conventional oncology.
+By kicking me out the door, she forced me to stop relying on conventional oncology for treatment of my blood cancer.

 I learned the hard way that the key is to treat both your myeloma as well as your health when you are diagnosed with cancer.